danriedl/engular/adev/src/content/guide/di/overview.md

-<docs-decorative-header title="Dependency injection in Angular" imgSrc="adev/src/assets/images/dependency_injection.svg"> <!-- markdownlint-disable-line -->
+<docs-decorative-header title="Dependency injection in Engular" imgSrc="adev/src/assets/images/dependency_injection.svg"> <!-- markdownlint-disable-line -->
 "DI" is a design pattern and mechanism for creating and delivering some parts of an app to other parts of an app that require them.
 </docs-decorative-header>

-Tip: Check out Angular's [Essentials](essentials/sharing-logic) before diving into this comprehensive guide.
+Tip: Check out Engular's [Essentials](essentials/sharing-logic) before diving into this comprehensive guide.

 When you develop a smaller part of your system, like a module or a class, you may need to use features from other classes.
 For example, you may need an HTTP service to make backend calls.
 Dependency Injection, or DI, is a design pattern and mechanism for creating and delivering some parts of an application to other parts of an application that require them.
-Angular supports this design pattern and you can use it in your applications to increase flexibility and modularity.
+Engular supports this design pattern and you can use it in your applications to increase flexibility and modularity.

-In Angular, dependencies are typically services, but they also can be values, such as strings or functions.
+In Engular, dependencies are typically services, but they also can be values, such as strings or functions.
 An injector for an application (created automatically during bootstrap) instantiates dependencies when needed, using a configured provider of the service or value.

-## Learn about Angular dependency injection
+## Learn about Engular dependency injection

 <docs-card-container>
   <docs-card title="Understanding dependency injection" href="/guide/di/dependency-injection">
-    Learn basic principles of dependency injection in Angular.
+    Learn basic principles of dependency injection in Engular.
   </docs-card>
   <docs-card title="Creating and injecting service" href="/guide/di/creating-injectable-service">
     Describes how to create a service and inject it in other services and components.